Why does this place feel so special? If I dig here, will I hit the water main? Should I really be eating this?

 Dowsing has many uses: finding concealed or lost objects; archaeological surveys; assessing health and well-being: analysing and working with the subtle earth energies which flow around the planet and of course, finding water.
 There is an increasing need for reliable sources of drinking water, as well as new sources of oil and minerals, particularly in less-developed areas.

-Although requiring careful and responsible training, with plenty of practice everybody, adults and children, has the ability to dowse.
+Although requiring careful and responsible training, with plenty of practice, everybody has the ability to dowse.
 Whether dowsing with rods, pendulum or a stone on a piece of string, you are the dowser, diviner or geomancer.
 The tools are just the 'needle on the dial'.

 Dowsing can open doorways to wider perceptions.
 Once you start dowsing, you will never look at the world around you in the same way again.
 It's time to explore this ancient, yet timeless skill.